Analysis of Structured Deep Kernel Networks: Structured Deep Kernel Networks

 \subsubsection{Overall setup}

-Following the notation within the deep kernel representer theorem (Theorem \ref{th:dk_representer_theorem}), we seek an approximant of the form $f_L \circ .. \circ f_1(\cdot)$.
+Following the notation within the deep kernel representer theorem (Theorem \ref{th:dk_representer_theorem}), we seek an approximant of the form $f_L \circ \ldots \circ f_1(\cdot)$.
 We will use $L$ odd and use alternately the linear kernel from Section \ref{subsubsec:linear_kernel} and the single-dimensional kernels from Section \ref{subsubsec:single_dim_kernel}, where we always start (and therefore end) with the linear kernel.
-The dimensionality of the output of these matrix-valued kernels directly corresponds to the dimensionality of the inner spaces and can be chosen arbitrarily.
+This results in an alternating concatenation of linear and nonlinear functions.
+The dimensionality of the output of these matrix-valued kernels directly corresponds to the dimensionality of the hidden spaces and can be chosen arbitrarily.

-The overall setup is therefore depicted in Figure \ref{fig:visualization_NN_DK} and is reminiscent of the architecture of standard feedforward neural networks: \begin{enumerate} \item The mappings $f_l$ for $l$ odd use the linear kernel ($\star_1$) and thus can realize linear mappings $x \mapsto Ax$ via \Cref{prop:linear_layer}, especially any linear mapping that is compatible with the data in the sense of Theorem \Cref{prop:linear_layer_2} can be realized. \item The mappings $f_l$ for $l$ even use the single-dimensional kernels ($\star_2$).
-Thus these mappings have the following form:
+The overall setup is therefore depicted in Figure \ref{fig:visualization_NN_DK} and is reminiscent of the architecture of standard feedforward neural networks: \begin{enumerate} \item The mappings $f_l$ for $l$ odd use the linear kernel ($\star_1$) and thus can realize linear mappings $x \mapsto Ax$ via \Cref{prop:linear_layer}, especially any linear mapping that is compatible with the data in the sense of \Cref{prop:linear_layer_2} can be realized. \item The mappings $f_l$ for $l$ even use the single-dimensional kernels ($\star_2$).
+Thus these mappings have the form

 with $\alpha_{l,i}^{(j)} \in \R$.
-These functions $f_l^{(j)}$ for $l=2, 4, .. ,\ j=1, .., d_l$ can be viewed as activation functions, which are also present in neural networks.
-However, as the parameters $\alpha_{l,i}^{(j)} $ are subject to optimization, these functions are \textit{optimizable activation functions}.
-This is a conceptual advantage over NNs that mostly use fixed or parametrized activation functions. \\ In order to enforce sparsity and allow for a quick evaluation, we only use $M \ll N$ training points (called \textit{centers}) of the whole data set $X_N$, i.e.\ the remaining coefficients are set to zero at initialization and remain fixed.
+These functions $f_l^{(j)}$ for $l=2, 4, \ldots$, $j=1, \ldots, d_l$ can be viewed as nonlinear activations acting componentwise, which are also present in neural networks.
+However, as the parameters $\alpha_{l,i}^{(j)} \in \R$ are subject to optimization, these functions are \textit{optimizable activation functions}.
+This is a conceptual advantage over NNs that mostly use fixed or parametrized activation functions. \\ In order to enhance sparsity of the model, we only use $M \ll N$ training points (called \textit{centers}) of the whole data set $X_N$, i.e.\ the remaining coefficients are set to zero at initialization and remain fixed.
 Thus we have

-This sparsity speeds up the optimization procedure in a practical implementation and does not impede the approximation capabilites as analysed in Section \ref{sec:analysis}. \end{enumerate}
+using fixed, (randomly) prechosen centers $z_i \in X_N$.
+This sparsity speeds up the optimization procedure in a practical implementation and does not impede the approximation capabilites as analyzed in Section \ref{sec:analysis}. \end{enumerate}